Skip to main content

 In premenopausal women, the ovaries are the primary site of this activity, driving the cyclical hormonal patterns that govern the menstrual cycle.
 Following menopause, as ovarian function declines, other tissues become the main source of estrogen production.
 Adipose tissue, or body fat, becomes a particularly significant site of aromatase activity.

 This means your body’s composition directly influences your hormonal environment.
 The science here is clear ∞ the enzyme is present and active in the stromal cells of adipose tissue, creating a local source of estrogen that can have systemic effects.
-Understanding this connection between your and your is foundational to managing your hormonal well-being.
+Understanding this connection between your metabolic health and your endocrine system is foundational to managing your hormonal well-being.

 Managing aromatase activity is a direct way to influence the body’s estrogen levels, which is a cornerstone of addressing many symptoms of hormonal imbalance in women.